-Men's Wearhouse said in a statement that it will consult with its legal and financial advisers to evaluate its options with regards to Jos.
+Men's Wearhouse said on Friday that it will consult with its legal and financial advisers to evaluate its options with regards to Jos.
 A. Bank.
-Its shares fell more than 8 percent in Friday morning trading.
-Investors may believe the Eddie Bauer deal makes a transaction between Jos.
-A. Bank and Men's Wearhouse less likely.
+Its shares fell more than 5 percent in afternoon trading Friday as investors apparently worried that a deal between it and Jos.
+A. Bank now is less likely.

 Jos.
-A. Bank said it has been identifying possible acquisition candidates over the past two years and that Eddie Bauer was one of the first buyout targets it considered.
+A. Bank said it has been identifying possible acquisition candidates over the past two years.
+The company said Eddie Bauer was one of the first buyout targets it considered.

 The combined company is expected to have more than $2.1 billion in revenue in 2014 and adjusted earnings of $3.20 to $3.40 per share.
 Jos.
 A. Bank anticipates 2015 revenue of more than $2.2 billion for the combined company, with adjusted earnings in a range of $4.65 to $4.90 per share, including the impact of $25 million of savings.

 Jos.
-A. Bank said that it will start an issuer tender offer to acquire up to 4.6 million of its common shares, or 16.4 percent of its outstanding stock, at $65 per share, or up to $300 million.
+A. Bank said that it will start an issuer tender offer to acquire up to 4.6 million of Everest Topco common shares, or 16.4 percent of its outstanding stock, at $65 per share, or up to $300 million.

-Everest Topco may also earn up to an additional $50 million in cash based on Eddie Bauer's adjusted earnings for fiscal 2014.
+Everest Topco, which is part of Golden Gate Capital, may also earn up to an additional $50 million in cash based on Eddie Bauer's adjusted earnings for fiscal 2014.

 When the transaction closes, Everest Topco will own about 16.6 percent of Jos.
 A. Bank's outstanding stock.
 It will also have the right to appoint two directors to Jos.
 A. Bank's board.